 - Quality Policy;

 - Health and Safety Policy;

 - Environmental Policy;

 - Sustainability Policy;

-- Human Resources management policy;
+- Sustainable Procurement Policy; Human Resources management policy;

 - Appropriate workplace behaviour Policy;

 - Equality, diversity and inclusion (EDI) Policy;

 - Whistleblowing policy;

 - SA8000.

-Ghella S.p.A. has an Organisational, Management and Control Model aimed at preventing the risks of committing crimes pursuant to It.
-Lgs.D.
-231/01.
-The latter provides for the administrative liability of companies for criminal offences committed in pursuing their interests, punishable with fines and bans.
-These crimes include corruption, environmental and occupational safety crimes, crimes against industry and trade and anticompetitive practices, crimes against the individual (human rights and work practices), crimes of terrorism financing and transnational crimes.
-In to Ghella S.p.A. and its subsidiary and participated companies.
-It is binding for all directors, executives and employees in any country and in any way they offer their services.
+Ghella S.p.A. has an Organisational, Management and

+Control Model aimed at preventing the risk that the predicate crimes pursuant to Lgs.D.
+231/01 could be committed.
+The latter provides for the administrative responsibility of companies for criminal offences committed in pursuing their interests, punishable with fines and bans.
+These crimes include corruption, environmental and occupational safety crimes, crimes against industry and trade and anticompetitive practices, crimes against the individual (human rights and work practices), crimes of terrorism website ghella.com.
+It applies globally to Ghella S.p.A. and its subsidiary and participated companies.
+It is binding for all directors, executives and employees in any country and in any way that they offer their services.
 The Code is also intended for any third party that collaborates or works in the name of, on behalf of or in the interest of the Company.